fredeerock/foreman/README.md

 ## Baremetal

+The following makes the following assumptions for the master node:
+- An FQDN and IP address being supplied via DNS and DHCP.
+- CentOS Minimal Install
-The following assumes your master node has an FQDN already being supplied to it via DNS.
-It also assumes you have 2 NICs, one attached to a WAN and one attached to a LAN for your internal nodes.
+- 2 NICs one attached to a WAN and one attached to a LAN for your internal nodes

+Follow the step below to install Foreman on this master node.

 1. Download the shell script.